zachshattuck/goenv/README.md

 ```

 ## Drawbacks
-- Will fail on empty lines (I know this is dumb and bad)
+- Whitespace and empty lines break it (yes I know this is dumb and bad)

 ## TODOs
 - [ ] Specify other filenames
+- [ ] Handle whitespace